A blow to Russian officials and oligarchs: from Medvedev to Abramovich

 The US Treasury also prepared a blow to the Russian IT industry: Kaspersky Lab boss Evgeny Kaspersky, the head of Yandex, Arkady Volozh, and ex-co-owner of Mail.ru Group Yuri Milner joined the list.

-As for the Russian government, it is "represented" by Prime Minister Dmitry Medvedev, Foreign Minister Sergey Lavrov, First Deputy Prime Minister I. Shuvalov.
-Behind them - smaller persons: Minister of Finance A. Siluanov, head of the Ministry of Communications N. Nikiforov, head of the Ministry of Industry and Trade D. Manturov and others.
-Of course, security officials also entered the American document: director of the SVR S. Naryshkin, head of the FSB A. Bortnikov.
-Among the "disagreeable" people there is also the leadership of the presidential administration, including A. Vaino, V. Surkov and D. Peskov (Putin's spokesman).
+As for the Russian government, it is "represented" by Prime Minister Dmitry Medvedev, Foreign Minister Sergei Lavrov, and First Deputy Prime Minister I. Shuvalov.
+Behind them are "lesser" persons: Finance Minister A. Siluanov, Minister of Communications N. Nikiforov, Minister of Industry and Trade D. Manturov, and others.
+Of course, the American document also includes security officials: SVR Director S. Naryshkin, FSB Head A. Bortnikov.
+Among the "undesirable" persons are also the leadership of the presidential administration, including A. Vaino, V. Surkov, and D. Peskov (Putin's press secretary).

-The Trump administration kept its promise: the Ministry of Finance was to submit a “Kremlin report” no later than January 29 (in accordance with the law “On counteracting US opponents through sanctions”, signed by Trump), and it met this deadline.
-The mention of persons in the black list is likely to lead to difficulties in the business of the defendants in the future.
-The imposition of sanctions against a particular defendant will mean a limitation of the financial relations of this client or his company with Western banks.
+The Trump administration kept its promise: the Treasury Department was supposed to submit the “Kremlin report” no later than January 29 (in accordance with the Countering America’s Adversaries Through Sanctions Act, signed by Trump), and it met that deadline.
+The mention of individuals on the blacklist will likely lead to further complications in the businesses of those involved.
+The introduction of sanctions against a specific individual will mean limiting the financial relations of that client or his company with Western banks.

 Most interesting, we note that only part of the information from the “Kremlin report” got into the press.
 A significant part of the material is classified.
 Secret pages, as suggested by foreign experts, may contain surnames that the US government has decided for some reason not to make public.
 Apparently, the hidden names do not represent any particular sensation, because the published part includes the entire Russian government, all the richest oligarchs and those who manage the largest budget-forming state-owned companies.
 Most likely, the secret part is filled with relatively "quiet" names.
 In addition, it is officially known from the US State Department that the classified report contains a warning to governments and companies from different countries that trade with the Russian Federation.
 Thus, possible sanctions will affect companies outside Russia.
 America can now write sanctions to any company counterparty from the Kremlin Report.